raymondworkshop/old.myblog/_posts/2019-07-17-machine-learning-systems.md

 * production teams -> reimplement the solution for robust, scalable system

   - offline evaluation
-  - online testing using A/B testing [TODO]
+  - online testing using A/B testing

 #### reference